przemub/smap-coding-challenge/REPORT.md

     And the solution seemed obvious when I wrote it.
 But I'm not Dutch, even though I'm tall, so how could I know… Eh, who would expect that a requirement project would give me an existential crisis…

+* Views
+    * detail view was marked as optional so I changed it purpose.
+Hope it's okay.
+    * detail view is horribly slow and therefore it has caching turned on.
+In production I would precache all pages.